 Well, whilst scrolling social media this weekend, I noticed a friend was a bridesmaid in a wedding.
 Then I realized it was Puerto Rico.
 Of course most Americans first thought is, “How much damage is still visible from the hurricanes?”
 We can watch the news half-a$$ report all day long and watch those folks president throw paper towels to a crowd as if life threatening damage is a joke, but to know people in the area gives you a first hand account through their words and photographs.

 The photographs of the ceremony were beautiful!
+I’d highly recommend visiting olgatopchii.com to see how you can make sure they’re just as beautiful for your own wedding.
+Photographers are such an important part of weddings as they give you those memories to treasure forever.
 But what was even more beautiful was how this bride and groom brought people together for the common good.
 They saw a need and offered assistance during a moment in their lives they’ll surely never forget.

 I won’t hold it against these gorgeous women that they’re AKAs😉